 Wild Thyme Studio by Susan Whatling BA(hons), MAed, PGCE

-While at school, I began selling ink drawings of architecture in the landscape and local Suffolk images based in and around the coast which were published in a colouring book while I was studying for my A levels.
+While at school, I first began selling ink drawings of architecture in the landscape.
+I produced local Suffolk images based in and around the coast which were published in a colouring book while I was studying for my A levels.

 Art and design consistently contribute to my life, offering me an outlet, giving a voice and raising hopes for alternative possibilities especially since I suffered a severe neurological disorder a few years ago.
-Since then, while still recovering, I continue to express myself with art as it allows me a unique way of sharing the world with others.
+Since then, while still recovering, I continue to express myself with art as it allows me a unique way of sharing and communicating in the world with others.

-After A levels I enjoyed working for an architect as an architectural technician, I studied Architecture for a year which in turn grew my passion for design.
+After A levels I enjoyed working for an architect as an architectural technician.
+I went on to study Architecture for a year which in turn grew my passion for design.
 Subsequently I completed an honours degree in design.
 During that time, I was so utterly inspired by the traditional C17th and C18th Grand Tour, that a friend and I headed to Europe for a summer with only our backpacks and sketchbooks.

 I worked in design for a few years; designing interiors, bespoke furniture & kitchens, garden design and in later years, graphic design.

-In 1998, as a postgraduate from Homerton College, Cambridge, I was ready to teach Art and Design.
-There is no teaching without learning and so for the best part of twenty years I was involved in children’s education, settling back in Suffolk around 2001 after my son was born.
+In 1998, as a postgraduate from Homerton College, Cambridge, I went on to teach Art and Design in and around Cambridge.
+For the best part of twenty years I was involved in children’s education, settling back in Suffolk around 2001 after my son was born.
 During that time, I successfully completed my MA in Education, while furthering my development and progression in printmaking.

-Squeezed into those years, I became a proud mum, and I continued to paint; murals indoor and outdoors, landscape paintings, animal portraits and a variety of design work, some of which has been displayed and sold locally in galleries.
+During those years, while mum and teacher, I continued to paint; murals indoor and outdoors, landscape paintings, animal portraits and a variety of design work which has been displayed and sold locally in galleries.
 I am a member of Sudbourne Park Printmakers and we exhibit regularly.

-Most recently, I’ve been involved in the creative design/artwork for the book: Your Guide to Early Honda Motorcycles and the David Silver Honda Collection, written by Roger Etcell and printed by Leiston Press.
+I was pleased to be involved in the creative design/artwork for the book: Your Guide to Early Honda Motorcycles and the David Silver Honda Collection, written by Roger Etcell, forward by James May and printed by Leiston Press.

 I look forward to hearing from you.